← Back to All Dogs

 Rescue German Shepherds often end up in Calgary shelters because their previous owners underestimated the exercise and mental stimulation these dogs require.
 A GSD needs at least 60 to 90 minutes of vigorous daily exercise, plus training sessions to keep their sharp minds engaged.
 Without adequate stimulation, they can develop destructive behaviours and anxiety.
 If you have the time and commitment, adopting a German Shepherd is one of the most rewarding experiences a dog owner can have.

 All German Shepherds listed below are sourced from 15+ Calgary-area rescues.
-Listings are updated every 2 hours.
+Listings are updated regularly.
 Because GSDs are in high demand, apply promptly if you find a match.

 Looking at all large dogs in Calgary?